lucasjoliveau/doc/en/contributing/documentation/rst_cheat_sheet.md

 Use the `abbr` markup to write a self-defining abbreviation that is displayed as a tooltip.

-Odoo uses OCR and artificial intelligence technologies to recognize the content of the documents.
+Konvergo ERP uses OCR and artificial intelligence technologies to recognize the content of the documents.
 ---

-    Odoo uses :abbr:`OCR (optical character recognition)` and artificial intelligence technologies to recognize the content of the documents.
+    Konvergo ERP uses :abbr:`OCR (optical character recognition)` and artificial intelligence technologies to recognize the content of the documents.